kiloforce/R20ExporterNonGM/README.md

+MODIFIED FOR NON GM - disables parseCharacter() and parseHandout().
+Also disables ChatArchive, because I don't ever need that.

 This extension allows you to export a Roll 20 campaign and all of its assets into a ZIP file for backup/archiving purposes.